Julia-Tempering/Pigeons.jl/docs/src/index.md

 ## Integrating with Turing.jl

-To demonstrate how to integrate a third-party model into Pigeons, we show in this section how to sample from target distributions defined using a [Turing.jl](https://turing.ml/stable/) model.
+To demonstrate how to integrate a third-party model into Pigeons, we show in this section how to sample from target distributions defined using a [Turing.jl](https://turing.ml/stable/) model. **This integration is currently experimental.**

 We consider an unidentifiable Beta-Binomial model for instructional purposes.
 Typically, MCMC samplers would have difficulty sampling from posterior distributions of unidentifiable models.
 However, Pigeons excels in this scenario